Kordvi/PortfolioWebsite/README.md

 <h3>UI</h3>

-This project is relatively mobile friendly I believe from the coding perspective, although that is untested, likely still a few kinks to work out.
+This project is mobile friendly

 <h3>Technologies Used</h3>
 <ul>